-Fundamentals of Genocide and Mass Atrocity Prevention, a new atrocity prevention book by noted genocide scholar Scott Straus, presents key insights into US and international efforts to prevent genocide and mass atrocities worldwide.
+Fundamentals of Genocide and Mass Atrocity Prevention, an atrocity prevention book by noted genocide scholar Scott Straus, presents key insights into US and international efforts to prevent genocide and mass atrocities worldwide.

 Get the Book

-The United States Holocaust Memorial Museum is pleased to provide review copies of the book to professional book reviewers and educators seeking to include the book in their courses or programs.
-If interested, please send your name, mailing address, and a brief description of your intended use to email@example.com.
+- The Museum is pleased to provide review copies of the book to professional book reviewers and educators seeking to include the book in their courses or programs.
+If interested, please send your name, mailing address, and a brief description of your intended use to email@example.com

 - Purchase a paperback or Kindle edition on Amazon

-- Download free e-book and PDF versions (clicking this link will direct you to a short survey)
+- Download the free e-book and PDF versions in English (clicking this link will direct you to a short survey)

 Since the Holocaust and World War II, an international community of policy makers, scholars, and activists has developed a loose network of norms, institutions, and policy tools to prevent and respond to acts of mass violence against civilians.
 Fundamentals analyzes the normative, legal, and operational opportunities and challenges associated with preventing genocide and mass atrocities to date, and identifies unresolved issues in this nascent field of study and practice.
 It also offers important insights into opportunities to strengthen both our understanding of and our ability to implement policies and programs to stop the world’s worst violence.